Send the link below via email or IMCopy

 Listen carefully when I describe the rules for checking out a book from my library.

-Always take your AR book with you to all of your classes!
+Always take your AR book with you to

 You will have several ways to get your AR points every nine weeks.